insomnes/my-static-site/docs/advent_of_code/2024/index.md

 # Advent of Code 2024
-In this year we are looking for lost Chief Historian elf.
+In this year we are looking for lost Chief Historian elf through all important events and places of The Advent of Code history.

 And I've decided to refresh my Go skills by solving AoC challenges with it.